A business owner researching how to fill out and file small business 1099 forms.

 When filing your 1099 form, here are some of the key sections you’ll need to fill out:

-Having a filing system in order for your Form 1099s can ensure you’re in compliance with tax laws and avoid penalties.
+Having a filing system for your Form 1099s can ensure you’re in compliance with tax laws and avoid penalties.
 Remember to stay up-to-date on tax changes and consult with a tax professional if needed.

 Find peace of mind come tax time

 Small businesses have to comply with various 1099 filing requirements.
 Figuring out which small business 1099 forms to use can be overwhelming.
-Properly managing and filing 1099 forms is an important aspect of running a small business and maintaining good tax practices.
+Properly managing and filing these forms is an important aspect of running a small business and maintaining good tax practices.

 QuickBooks Online Payroll & Contractor Payments: Money movement services are provided by Intuit Payments Inc., licensed as a Money Transmitter by the New York State Department of Financial Services, subject to eligibility criteria, credit and application approval.
 For more information about Intuit Payments Inc.’s money transmission licenses, please visit https://www.intuit.com/legal/licenses/payment-licenses/